It’s mid December!

 To find out how I can help you to review your year and set goals for the new year, please get in touch via the contact form or call me on +44 7526 740486.

-I have places available for the next term of the Macclesfield Bird Table which starts in January.
+I have places available for the next term of the Macclesfield Women in Business Coaching Group.

 Alternatively I have places available for 1:1 clients (working face-to-face, via phone or via Skype).